Cold Reply Examples That Convert: A Practical Guide

 You can also find common ground by referencing their work.
 If they recently wrote an article or were quoted in a publication, mention it.
 For example, "I really enjoyed your recent article on marketing trends."
 This shows you value their expertise and aren't just reaching out blindly.
 Knowing which industries receive the most cold emails can also help you position your message in a way that acknowledges their world and stands out.

-Write Compelling Email Copy
+How to Write Email Copy That Gets Read

 Once you’ve nailed the subject line, the body of your email is where you make your case.
 This is your chance to connect with the recipient and guide them toward your call to action.
 But with inboxes more crowded than ever, your copy needs to be sharp, respectful, and compelling.
 Forget the long, formal letters of the past.
 Modern cold emails are all about delivering a clear, valuable message that’s easy to read and act on.
 The best copy feels less like a sales pitch and more like the start of a helpful conversation.